Randy Pedersen

-Randy Pedersen (born May 28, 1962) is an American sportscaster and former professional bowler as a member of the Professional Bowlers Association (PBA).
-He is currently a color analyst for Fox Sports' coverage of the PBA Tour, formerly filling that same role on ESPN and CBS Sports Network telecasts in previous seasons.
-During the most recent PBA Tour season, he worked alongside play-by-play announcers Rob Stone, Dave Ryan, John Fanta and Dave LaMont, having previously worked with Lon McEachern and Mike Jakubowski.
+Randy Pedersen (May 28, 1962 – September 16, 2026) was an American sportscaster and professional bowler as a member of the Professional Bowlers Association (PBA).
+He earned 13 PBA Tour titles (one major) during his playing career.
+He then became the full-time color analyst for PBA Tour broadcasts on ESPN, Fox and CBS Sports Network from 2001 to 2025, as well as handling webcasts on PBA Xtra Frame, FloBowling and the BowlTV YouTube channel.
+This made him the longest-tenured bowling color commentator in PBA history, two years longer than Nelson Burton Jr. served in that capacity on ABC Sports.
+During the 2025 PBA Tour, he worked alongside play-by-play announcers Rob Stone, Dave Ryan, John Fanta and Dave LaMont, having previously worked with Lon McEachern and Mike Jakubowski.

 Pedersen grew up in Southern California, but relocated to Clermont, Florida in the early 1990s.
-He has resided in Florida ever since.
-He and his ex-wife Becky have two children: a son, Chad and a daughter, Savannah.
+He resided in Florida ever since.

 Pedersen is a member of the PBA and USBC Halls of Fame.

 Bowling career

 As a bowler, Pedersen won 13 PBA Tour titles, with 11 of them coming in a ten-season stretch between 1986 and 1995, when he was one of the top players on tour.
 Pedersen captured the prestigious PBA National Championship crown in 1987 for his first and only major title.
 He won three titles in the 1989 season, but was beaten out for PBA Player of the Year honors by Amleto Monacelli, who won four titles that year.

 Pedersen won his last PBA Tour title at age 40 in the 2002 Pepsi Open.
-That title pushed him over the $1 million career earnings mark, making him the 24th career millionaire in PBA history at the time.
-He made it to the final match of the 2003 PBA Tournament of Champions, but lost the title to Patrick Healy Jr.
+Having started his ESPN broadcast career a year earlier, he jokingly walked out during the player introductions with a microphone, then handed the microphone to an audience member as he made his way to the lanes.
+This title pushed him over the $1 million career earnings mark, making him the 24th career millionaire in PBA history at the time.
+He made it to the final match of the 2003 PBA Tournament of Champions, but lost the title to Patrick Healey Jr.